JeremyAnsel/xwa_hooks/xwa_hook_main/zip/readme.txt

 *** Usage ***

-dinput_hooks.lst is a text file that lists the hooks.
 Each hook is implemented in a separate dll.
-See "dinput_hooks.lst" for an example.
+The name of the dll must begin with "hook_" or "Hook_".

 *** Credits ***